 What is changing for travelers in Thailand?

-Since July 2024, travelers from many eligible countries could enter Thailand visa-free for up to 60 days, with the possibility of requesting an additional extension through Thai immigration.
+Since July 2024, travelers from many eligible countries have been able to enter Thailand visa-free for up to 60 days, with the possibility of requesting an additional extension through Thai immigration.

 The Thai government has now approved a return to a shorter exemption period.
-Travelers affected by the reform are expected to go back to a shorter visa-free stay, most often around 30 days depending on the rules applicable to their nationality.
+Once the revised rules are officially published and implemented, affected travelers are expected to return to a shorter visa-free stay, most often around 30 days depending on the rules applicable to their nationality.

 |---|---|